 Are you a client looking for a way to brief a creative agency or freelancer for a campaign or a very specific creative task?
-Then make sure you have good a Client Brief template to use.
+Then make sure you have a good Client Brief template to use.

 Truth is that the journey from a powerful marketing strategy to an amazing creative ad campaign is filled with obstacles, but the first and most important step is the briefing session that you as a Client will provide to your future creative partner.

 The Client Brief is a standardized document prepared by the beneficiary of a campaign or creative proposal (aka “the Client”) through which explains its own marketing plans and the need to use communication, to its creative supplier (aka “the agency” or “the freelancer”).

 Don’t miss the critical sections in the Client Brief

 There is no universal model of Client Brief to use, but one rule is: Always adapt its structure to the new pitch or project.

 Let’s take a look at an example of what you must include in a brief when you’re pitching for an advertising agency and a creative ad campaign.
 In my opinion, there are 5 essential sections and for each one, I will add some tips as well:

 - Make a big impression, but be honest

 - Tell a nice story about a recent success

 - Picture the current status and the bright future